Short answer:

 You’re in custody for the purposes of Miranda if:

-• Your freedom of movement is being restrained just as much as it would be if you were being formally arrested.
+• You’ve been formally arrested, OR your freedom of movement is being restrained just as much as it would be if you were being formally arrested.

 If that has you confused, here’s an objective test used to figure out if someone was actually in custody when they were interrogated by police: